gavinlyonsrepo/pic_16F18313_projects/README.md

 Overview
 --------------------------------------------
 * Name: pic_16F18313_projects
-* Description: A set of projects and example code for a PIC 16F18313 Microcontroller, written in C and Assembly.
+* Description: A set of projects  for a PIC 16F18313 Microcontroller, written in C(xc8).
 * Author: Gavin Lyons

 Table of contents